Earthquakes on May 15, 2026

 3.4 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.1 earthquake 87 km E of Ugashik, Alaska with origin time 22:39 UTC on May 15, 2026.
-This event falls inside the aftershock decay of a nearby magnitude 2.6 earthquake that occurred about 19 hours earlier.
+The USGS recorded this magnitude 2.1 earthquake 87 km E of Ugashik, Alaska at 22:39 UTC on May 15, 2026.
+Coming 19 hours after a magnitude 2.6 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
 At a depth of just 3.4 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 57.617°N, -155.944°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 57.617°, -155.944°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-15 22:39:01 UTC